-PCB ANALYSIS
+PCB Analysis

 The ASL is NYSDOH Certified for PCB Aroclors 1016, 1221, 1232, 1242, 1248, 1254 and 1260.
-Samples are collected in 50-100 mL glass containers with TeflonTM-lined lid and stored at 4°C and analyzed within 30 days.
-Transformer oil, mineral oil, hydraulic fluid, waste oil and spill wipe-samples are analyzed for PCBs using gas chromatography-dual electron capture detector (GC-ECD) method.
+Samples are collected in 50- or100mL glass containers with Teflon[TM]-lined lids, stored at 4°C, and analyzed within 30 days.
+Transformer oil, mineral oil, hydraulic fluid, waste oil, and spill-wipe samples are analyzed for PCBs using the gas chromatography-dual electron capture detector (GC-ECD) method.
 This method is similar to EPA SW-846 Method 8082 and is targeted to identify and quantify seven different mixtures of PCB congeners in samples.

-The method consists of diluting a known weight of the sample with isooctane and removing the interfering compounds with one or more aliquots of concentrated sulfuric acid till the acid layer is almost colorless.
-The entire oil matrix, along with other interfering polar compounds, is selectively removed from the sample, leaving the PCBs in isooctane solvent.
+The method consists of diluting a known weight of the sample with isooctane and removing the interfering compounds with one or more aliquots of concentrated sulfuric acid until the acid layer is almost colorless.
+The entire oil matrix and other interfering polar compounds are selectively removed from the sample, leaving the PCBs in isooctane solvent.
 There is currently a single GC-ECD instrument for analyzing PCB.
 The PCBs found in the samples are identified and quantified by comparing the retention times and chromatographic patterns with the standards.
-Methods blanks, duplicates, spikes, calibration and reference check standards are run as part of Quality Assurance/Quality Control.
+Method blanks, duplicates, spikes, calibration, and reference check standards are run as part of Quality Assurance/ Quality Control.